First-order methods for Stochastic Variational Inequality problems with Function Constraints: Introduction

-Some recent efforts have been made to develop first-order methods for VIs with function constraints. \cite{Yang2022Solving} proposed a first-order interior point method called ACI for solving convex function-constrained monotone VIs.
+There is one recent effort in the literature to develop first-order methods for FCVI$(F,X,g_j, j=1, \dots, m)$. \cite{Yang2022Solving} proposed a first-order interior point method called ACI for solving convex function-constrained monotone VIs.
 The key idea of ACI is to use the Alternating Direction Method of Multipliers to solve the penalty function subproblem within the interior point method.
-For a small enough barrier penalty, the authors demonstrated that the gap function over the last iterate converges at an $\mathcal{O}(1/\epsilon^2)$ rate, while over the ergodic mean it converges at an $\mathcal{O}(1/\epsilon)$ rate.
+For a small enough barrier penalty, the authors demonstrated that the gap function over the last iterate converges at an $\mathcal{O}(1/\sqrt{T})$ rate, while over the ergodic mean it converges at an $\mathcal{O}(1/T)$ rate.
 Despite ACI's advantages over traditional interior point methods, it still requires a linear constraint projection, necessitating the iterative solution of linear systems of equations, thus making it difficult to generalize to large-scale problems.
-Moreover, ACI is a multi-loop algorithm that requires the exact solution of the penalty function subproblem, which can be difficult to compute for general non-separable function constraints.
+Moreover, ACI is a multi-loop algorithm that requires the exact solution of the penalty function subproblem, which is difficult to compute for general non-separable function constraints.
+Due to the assumptions and complicated multi-loop design, extending this method for the stochastic and fully-stochastic FCVI problem is impractical.